 Is the Lyric Hammersmith Theatre open to the public?

-We are thrilled to be able to re-open the Theatre for performances from January 2021.
 We are currently only able to open during performance times, and we will only be admitting advance ticket holders.
 Outsider Tart @ the Lyric is open from 9am to 8pm every day, and advance bookings for drinks at the Lyric Bar can be made by emailing firstname.lastname@example.org.
 If you are a ticket holder, you will be contacted in advance giving you the option to pre-order drinks.

 To find out what’s on visit https://lyric.co.uk/whats-on/shows/

 How can I purchase tickets?

 All tickets are available online, and will be provided as e-Tickets only (we do not charge a delivery or administration fee).
 Tickets may be purchased up to two hours in advance of a show start time.
 If you are unable to purchase tickets online, please call our Box Office phone number on 020 8741 6850.

 What test and trace measures are in place?